Chozen Bays, Roshi

 Ryushin Creedon, Temple Priest

-Ryushin Creedon is the Temple Priest for Heart of Wisdom Zen Temple.
-He began formal Zen training with Chozen and Hogen Bays in 2000, living and training at Great Vow Zen Monastery from 2001-2010.
-Ryushin was ordained in 2005, and currently serves on the board for both ZCO and the Soto Zen Buddhist Association.
-He lives in Portland, and attends PSU.
-Ryushin works at PSU as a Peer Mentor, and at the Portland Sobering Station as an EMT.
+Ryushin began formal Zen training with Chozen and Hogen Bays in 2000.
+He spent nine years in residential training at Great Vow Zen Monastery.
+Ryushin was ordained in 2005, and has served on the board for both ZCO and the Soto Zen Buddhist Association.